hashgraph/hedera-services/platform-sdk/docs/proposals/001-tss-rosters-design-proposal/proposal.md

 1. Immutability: Rosters must be immutable to protect the integrity of its computed hash.
 2. Efficient Storage: Roster data stored in the state should minimize overhead and unnecessary data copying.
-3. Clear API: To create and submit candidate rosters, and to manage the lifecycle of submitted rosters.
+3. Clear API: For the application to manage the new roster lifecycle and submit new candidate rosters.
 4. Components update: Components that currently rely on the use of the Address book (such as Reconnect, Network, Event Validation, etc.) must be adapted to use the new `Roster` object instead.
 5. Address book paradigm discontinued within the current platform side of the codebase in favor of `Roster`s.